-The submission in ILR will be allowed for retraction till notification of acceptance to the author, further no retraction will be allowed after acceptance of the article conveyed.
+The submission in ILR will be allowed for retraction until notification of acceptance to the author; further, no retraction will be allowed after acceptance of the article conveyed.

-Copyright: The copyright of the published articles is deemed to be assigned to the National Law Institute University, Bhopal.
+Copyright: The copyright of the published articles is deemed to be assigned to the National Law

+Institute University, Bhopal.
 However, for non-commercial purposes, the use of published material is not prohibited.
-Proper acknowledgement and intimation to NLIU is least expected and will be highly appreciated.

-Disclaimer: "Authors will be solely responsible for their views violation of law, if any".
+Disclaimer: "Authors will be solely responsible for their views and violations of the law, if any."
 The University / Editorial Board shall not be responsible for the views/opinions of the authors in the Indian Law Review.
-The National Law Institute University need not subscribe to the views/opinions expressed by the authors.
-They shall be considered personal views and/or opinion/s of the authors concerned.
+The National Law Institute University does not subscribe to the views/opinions expressed by the authors.
+They shall be considered the personal views and/or opinion/s of the authors concerned.

-All articles, comments and reviews, whether solicited or unsolicited, will be reviewed by the Editorial Board and the decisions of the Editorial Board shall be final.
+All articles, comments, and reviews, whether solicited or unsolicited, will be reviewed by the Editorial Board and the decisions of the Editorial Board shall be final.
 Any changes suggested or made by the Editorial Board are intended only to further refine the ideas advanced by the author and not to replace them.
-The Editorial Board will try to reach the author whether suggested changes should be made or not and the author(s) opinion will be given due respect.
+The Editorial Board will try to reach out to the author about whether suggested changes should be made or not, and the author(s) opinion will be given due respect.
 Authors are requested to verify the references, and quotations before submitting their manuscripts.
 Please also send an abstract of one paragraph of the article.

 The contribution should be addressed to The Editor, Indian Law Review, National Law Institute University, Kerwa Dam Road, Bhopal - 462 044 (M.P.) and softcopy should be sent to ilr@nliu.ac.in.
-The deadline for submission of soft copy is 31 December 2023.
-The submissions received after the due date may be considered for the next issue.
+The deadline for submission of soft copy is 30 September 2024.
+Submissions received after the due date may be considered for the next issue.